argoproj/argo-cd/docs/operator-manual/user-management/keycloak.md

 Make sure that:

 - __issuer__ ends with the correct realm (in this example _master_)
-- __issuer__ on Keycloak releases older than version 17 the URL must includenablePKCEAuthentication: truee /auth (in this example /auth/realms/master)
+- __issuer__ on Keycloak releases older than version 17 the URL must include /auth (in this example /auth/realms/master)
 - __clientID__ is set to the Client ID you configured in Keycloak
 - __enablePKCEAuthentication__ must be set to true to enable correct ArgoCD behaviour with PKCE
 - __requestedScopes__ contains the _groups_ claim if you didn't add it to the Default scopes